clintcolding/GoDaddy/README.md

 To get started with these functions you'll need a production [GoDaddy API Key](https://developer.godaddy.com/keys/).

-The API Key and Secret are set as the default parameter values for `Get-GoDaddyDNS` and `Set-GoDaddyDNS`.
+The API Key and Secret are set as the default parameter values for `Get-GoDaddyDNS`, `Set-GoDaddyDNS` and `Find-Domain`.
 Make sure to clear or change these values.

 ![API Key/Secret Values](https://s6.postimg.org/n7i2cunhd/pssnip.png)